 We may define “pioneers” as young people, perhaps single men or young couples, who journey out to unexplored lands to start new lives.
-The story of Seattle’s growth includes plenty of pioneer stories, but not just in Seattle’s first century and not only the adventures of young people.
-As Seattle grew, outlying “villages” of northeast Seattle were absorbed into its boundaries and even pioneers who were age 60+ made civic contributions to their adopted city.
+The story of Seattle’s growth includes plenty of pioneer stories but not just in Seattle’s first century and not only the adventures of young people.
+As Seattle grew, outlying “villages” of northeast Seattle were absorbed into its boundaries and even pioneers who were more than sixty years old, made civic contributions to their adopted city.

 This article will tell the story of the Kittredge family who came to Seattle in 1902.
 In those years northeast Seattle was a new frontier with little population or business activity.
 The Kittredge family were among those who helped promote the growth and development of the University District.
 In 1946 one of their land holdings became the heart of the Wedgwood neighborhood, an office complex occupied by Albert Balch, developer of Wedgwood.

 Charles B. Kittredge was twenty years old when he volunteered for service in a Civil War infantry unit of Massachusetts in 1861.
 When the war was over, many Civil War veterans migrated to places where they could file land claims with credit from their military service.
 For that reason Charles Kittredge moved to Minnesota and claimed 160 acres of land.
 Charles married and for the next thirty years he farmed in Minnesota while raising a large family.

 The eldest Kittredge daughter, Ellen, married in 1893 and with her husband William Thomas Lopp, began a westward journey which would result in all of the Kittredge family following the Lopps out to Seattle.